 Life is never guaranteed to be safe.

-This succinct video, from PBS’s Frontline is a fine introduction to AiWeiwei.
+This succinct excerpt from PBS’s Frontline is a fine introduction to AiWeiwei.
 It is the work of Alison Klayman, who followed the artist for several years before making a feature-length Ai Weiwei: Never Sorry.

 If you don’t have time to view it now, it’s worth bookmarking for later in the day.